athomasoriginal/com.betweentwoparens/src/pages/blog-posts/001-creating-a-clojurescript-project-from-scratch.md

 - `mount` a function.
 When called will display our `time-dive` app
 - `re-render` a function with a hook.
 When called, reloads our app.
 It supports the HMR part

-<aside class="blog-post__note">Remember figwheel hooks from the previous section?
+<aside class="blog-content__note">Remember figwheel hooks from the previous section?
 The above is us using them with Reagent to achieve HMR.</aside>

 Last step: open up `style.css` and change the `body` tag to `#root`